ahmadykhan555/data-structures-and-algorithms/README.md

 ### Chapter Five: Sorting Algorithms

 Sorting is simply reordering the data in some shape according to some condition.
 We may a list to be sorted in ascending order/decending order or some custom order.
 This is a great problem to put one's algorithm design skills to the test.
 It is an interesting place to sharpen your problem solving skills as well.
 In this section we will take a look at how to construct a sorting algorithm and step by step optimize it for best performance.
 [Read More](https://github.com/ahmadykhan555/data-structures-and-algorithms/blob/master/Readings/sorting.md)

+### Chapter Six: Data Structures

+In this section we explore advanced data structure that we don't get out of the box with Javascript.
+These require advanced understanding of things and are great ways of getting better at designing better algorithms.

+#### Linked Lists

+Array like structures but non-indexed.
+Efficient at a few things while a bit slow at the other.
+In this sub-section we explore how to create and interact with Linked List.
+Linked Lists are important to learn as they are the foundations of advanced/complex data structures like Queues and Stacks.
+[Read More](https://github.com/ahmadykhan555/data-structures-and-algorithms/blob/master/Readings/linkdedList.md)